Better Ways to Say Please Find Attached My CV (Alternatives)

 Other considerations when attaching your CV

-There are other things you can do to make sure your emailed or online job application gets into the right folder once it’s received.
+You can do other things to ensure your email or online job application gets into the right folder once received.
 Keep the following things in mind to give your application the best possible chance:

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.